mysociety/fixmystreet/docs/_includes/admin-tasks-content.md

 <span class="admin-task__permissions">Permissions required: none</span>

-Click on one of the issues in the list, or on a map pin, to view the full report.
+To view an individual report, click on one of the issues in the list, or on a map pin, to view the full report.

 <img alt="Clicking on a report from the list or from the map will open it and display all available details" src="/assets/img/pro-user-guide/Viewing a single report.png" class="admin-screenshot" />

-<strong>Note:</strong>See '[Dealing with undesirable content](#deal-undesirable-content)‘ below for how to moderate or hide a report.
+<strong>Note:</strong> if you need to moderate or hide a report, see '[Dealing with undesirable content](#deal-undesirable-content)‘ below.

 </div>